medibloc/panacea-mainnet/panacea-3/upgrade-fullnode.md

 # Guidance for Full Node Operators

 - The commit hash of Panacea [v2.0.1](https://github.com/medibloc/panacea-core/releases/tag/v2.0.1): `b36d1dac432c75a6d865e75767fe227a4ca125ca`
+- The previous `panacea-2` chain will be halted at the block height: `12574375`.
-- The height will be reset to 0 after the upgrade.
-All data will be preserved.
+- The new `panacea-3` chain will be started with the block height: `0`.
+But, all data will be preserved.

 1. Verify that you are currently running the correct version (v1.3.3) of `panacead`.
 ```bash